christineonita/survey-in-java/ThingsToDoBeforeSubmission.md

 ## HW2 part B notes ##

 - [ ] Remember to implement Serializable for every class except main and include their serialVersionUID
+- [ ] They said yes to this: can we set a max length on the options for matching questions, something like 30-40 characters so formatting isn't as much of a problem?
+- [ ] use SimpleDateFormatter to validate our dates
+- [ ] also, validate stuff like leap years have 29 days in Feb and certain months have 31 days while others have 30
 - [ ] Edit to make user press enter key twice instead of typing 'done' ----> also edit printed user instruction accordingly
 - [ ] Allow essay to allow multiple responses (short answer should allow multiple responses as well)